Prevent deepfake fraud attacks

 - Pay attention to blinking.
 Does the person blink enough or too much?

 - Pay attention to the size and color of the lips.
-Does the size and color match the rest of the person's face?
+Do the size and color match the rest of the person's face?

 - Strange blinking or no blinking at all.